folio-org/folio-ansible/doc/ansible-roles.md

 ## okapi
 Installs Okapi from apt as a system service with persistent storage.
 Depends on openjdk-8 and postgresql.

+## okapi-deploy-modules
+Installs an okapi-deploy service on the target, configured by the `folio_modules` variable.
+See [../group_vars/blackbox](../group_vars/blackbox) for a working set of module defaults.
+The service posts deployment descriptors to a running Okapi instance.

+*Note: This role depends on a running Okapi instance.
+Modules defined in the `folio_modules` variable must be registered with Okapi (see okapi-register-modules role below).*

+## okapi-register-modules
+Posts module descriptors to a running Okapi, configured by the `folio_modules` variable.
+See [../group_vars/blackbox](../group_vars/blackbox) for a working set of module defaults.

+*Note: This role depends on a running Okapi instance.*

 ## okapi-src
 Clones the folio-org/okapi repository from GitHub, builds the JAR